I always think it's helpful when you can see a coach/mentor/advisor following their own advice, so I'm sharing this with you.

 I was recently accepted into a business course presented by one of the best-known business schools in the USA.

-It's a scholarship program, so the course is free, but the requirements are high and took me a couple years to get accepted.
+It's a scholarship program, so the course is free, but the requirements are high and took me a couple years to get accepted (you can apply to the program yourself right here).

 I've just completed the orientation week and I'm already very happy that I didn't allow things like fear-induced apathy ("I don't really need this program"), self-doubt ("What if I can't complete the course?"), or my current stress level ("I just don't have time for this") become excuses that stopped me.